 FURminator Review: Is It Effective and Is It Worth It?

-The FURminator is a dog grooming tool that claims to reduce your pet’s shedding by more than 90%.
+The FURminator is a grooming tool for dogs and cats that claims to reduce your pet’s shedding by more than 90%.
 This hair reduction system targets the undercoat and removes fur before it falls out without causing your pet any discomfort.

 Angie Porter, a professional groomer, invented the FURminator in 2002 when her customers needed a better way to control their pet’s shedding.